SMART Goals for Writers: How to Set Targets That Don't Paralyze

 Separate Process Metrics from Outcome Metrics

-• Process metrics (you control): Sessions completed, days of practice, feedback sought
+• Process numbers (in our control): Sessions done, days of practice, notes asked for

 The Real Goal